gemhue/rainbowbot/README.md

 ## 🎫 Tickets 🎫

-These commands allow you to set up a simple ticketing system for your server using threads.
+This command allows you to set up a simple ticketing system for your server using threads.

 ### 🎫 Setup
 > `/tickets setup <channel> <staff_role>`